 “I’m sorry,” Borivat said.
 “I should not have asked this of you.”

-“It is a price I was willing to pay,” Marinae assured him.
+“It is a price I am willing to pay,” Marinae assured him.
 “I assume that you have made no further progress in your conventional research?”

 Borivat swallowed the argument he had been about to make and shook his head.
 “Doil and I have hardly moved from the library.
 There’s nothing so far in all of Kerb’s Complete and Unabridged Collection of the World’s Beasts.”

 “Nor are you likely to find anything,” Marinae said.
 “My own investigations were distressingly fruitful.
-There are disturbances all over the spiritual realm in that area, stemming from Heart City in the Durboin Hills.”
+There are disturbances all over the spiritual realm in that area, stemming from Heart City.”